ethereum/populus/docs/dev_cycle.part-09.rst

 Available Balance
 -----------------

-First, we will check the balanc.
-The balance of an Ethereum account is saved as a blockchain status for an *address*, wether that address has a contract or not.
+First, we will check the balance.
+The balance of an Ethereum account is saved as a blockchain status for an *address*, whether that address has a contract or not.

 In addition to the "official" balance, the contract manages a ``total_donations`` state variable that should be the same.